A distributed ADMM-like method for resource sharing over time-varying networks: Numerical Experiments

-In this section we benchmark DPDA-S and DPDA-D on both undirected and directed networks against Prox-JADMM algorithm on BPD problems under three different noise levels; $S=30~\mathrm{dB}$, $S=40~\mathrm{dB}$ and noise free, i.e., $S=+\infty~\mathrm{dB}$.
-We choose the parameters for Prox-JADMM algorithm as suggested in Section 3.2. of \cite{deng2013parallel}, by setting $\rho=10/\norm{r}_1$ and {for each $i\in\cN$} the matrix in proximal term to be $P_i=\bar{\tau}_i\id-\rho R_i^\top R_i$ where initial proximal parameter $\bar{\tau}_i=0.1|\cN|\rho$ and are adaptively updated by the strategy discussed in Section 2.3. of~\cite{deng2013parallel}.
-For undirected static networks we fix the number of nodes as $|\cN|=10$ and the average edge density as $|\cE|/|\cN|=1.5$; and similarly for undirected time-varying networks we fix $|\cN|=10$ and $|\cE_u|/|\cN|=1.5$ -- we observe the same convergence behavior for the other network scenarios {as} discussed in Section~\ref{sec:network-effect}.
+In this section, we benchmark DPDA-S on undirected network and DPDA-D on both undirected and directed networks against Prox-JADMM algorithm implemented on BPD problems under three different noise levels; $S=30~\mathrm{dB}$, $S=40~\mathrm{dB}$ and noise free, i.e., $S=+\infty~\mathrm{dB}$.
+Prox-JADMM is a multi-block ADMM using Jacobian type updates and block-$i$ update has an additional proximal term $\tfrac{1}{2}\norm{\xi_i-\xi_i^k}_{P_i}^2$ for each $i\in\cN$, where $\{P_i\}_{i\in\cN}$ are positive-definite matrices satisfying certain conditions.
+We choose the parameters for Prox-JADMM algorithm as suggested in Section 3.2. of \cite{deng2013parallel}, i.e., by setting the matrix $P_i$ in the proximal term to be $P_i=(N\id-10~R_i^\top R_i)/\norm{r}_1$ for $i\in\cN$ and $\{P_i\}_{i\in\cN}$ are adaptively updated by the strategy discussed in Section 2.3. of~\cite{deng2013parallel}.

 {\bf Static undirected network:} In each replication, we generate a random small-world network $\cG=(\cN,\cE)$ and choose the algorithm parameters as in static network experiments of Section~\ref{sec:network-effect}.
-The comparison between DPDA-S and Prox-JADMM in terms of suboptimality, infeasibility and consensus violation is displayed in Fig.~\ref{static-compare} for different levels of noise. {We observe that the lower signal-to-noise ratio leads to faster convergence, and the noise-free case has the slowest convergence.
-For all noise levels DPDA-S is competitive with Prox-JADMM -- slightly slower rate of DPDA-S is the price we pay for the distributed setting to reach consensus on the dual price.}
+The comparison between DPDA-S and Prox-JADMM in terms of suboptimality, infeasibility and consensus violation is displayed in Fig.~\ref{static-compare} for different levels of noise.
+We observe that the lower signal-to-noise ratio leads to faster convergence, and the noise-free case has the slowest convergence.
+For all noise levels, DPDA-S is competitive with Prox-JADMM.
+For undirected time-varying networks we fix $N=10$ and $|\cE^t|/N=1.2$, i.e., $|\cE_u|/N=1.5$ -- we observe the same convergence behavior for the other network scenarios discussed in Section~\ref{sec:network-effect}.
+In each replication, we generate the network sequence $\{\cG^t\}_{t\geq 0}$ and choose the parameters as in time-varying network experiments of Section~\ref{sec:network-effect}.
+Fig.~\ref{undirected-compare} shows the comparison between {the two methods} in terms of suboptimality, infeasibility and consensus violation. {We observe that different noise-levels lead to similar convergence patterns; however, the lower signal-to-noise ratio leads to faster convergence, and the noise-free case has the slowest convergence.
+For all noise levels DPDA-D is competitive against Prox-JADMM -- slightly slower rate of DPDA-D is the price we pay for the decentralized setting to reach consensus on the dual price over the time-varying network.}